junxit/us-congress-bills-113/metadata.md

 - 2013-02-14 — Introduced in Senate
 - 2013-02-14 — Read twice and referred to the Committee on Energy and Natural Resources.
 - 2013-02-14 — Sponsor introductory remarks on measure.
 (CR S780)
+- 2013-04-23 — Committee on Energy and Natural Resources Subcommittee on National Parks.
+Hearings held.
+With printed Hearing: S.Hrg.
+113-27.
+- 2013-05-16 — Committee on Energy and Natural Resources.
+Ordered to be reported without amendment favorably.
+- 2013-06-27 — Committee on Energy and Natural Resources.
+Reported by Senator Wyden without amendment.
+With written report No. 113-60.
+- 2013-06-27 — Committee on Energy and Natural Resources.
+Reported by Senator Wyden without amendment.
+With written report No. 113-60.
+- 2013-06-27 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 114.